 4. Jesus lived a sinless life, performed true miracles, and voluntarily atoned for sinners by dying on the cross as their substitute, thus satisfying divine justice and accomplishing salvation for all those who would believe that Jesus is their personal Savior (Romans 3-25-26, 2 Cor.
 5:14; 21)

-6. Jesus ascended bodily into heaven and sat down at the right hand of God the Father, where He became the head of His church, and serves as the only mediator between God and man, and continually makes intercession for His own (Eph.
+6. Jesus ascended bodily into heaven and sat down at the right hand of God the Father, where He became the head of His church, and served as the only mediator between God and man, and continually made intercession for His own (Eph.
 1:22–23; 2:18)

 7. Man was originally created in the image of God.
 He sinned by disobeying God and thus alienated from his Creator.
 The fall resulting in total depravity (Gen. 1:26; 2:17)